-TABLE 4-1: 2004 COL LUSA COUNTY HO USA COUNTY HOUSING ELEMENT - PROGRAM EVALUATION MATRIX MATRIX Policy/Program Objectives Evaluation / Results Recommendations for the Housing Element Update basins Comprehensive Study.
+TABLE 4-1: 2004 Col USA COUNTY HOI TABLE 4-1: 2004 COLUSA COUNTY HOUSING ELEMENT - PROGRAM EVALUATION MATRIX MATRIX Policy/Program Objectives Evaluation / Results Recommendations for the Housing Element Update basins Comprehensive Study.
 Department of Water Resources efforts to develop a handbook which provides guidance to local agencies for effective planning for flood control. areas in the element of the General Plan that addresses drainage and public safety.
 Action Program 1.10 Completed study The County completed a Development Fee Impact Justification Study in 2006 to This program has been implemented and will be removed from the The County needs to perform the following studies and revise its Zoning Code in order to prepare for the growth and development expected to come over the next 3-to-5 and 5-to-10 years.
 CDBG P/TA funds will be applied for to conduct: address provision of services.
 The County's fees were updated based on the study results.
 Housing Element.
-A justification study to adjust the County's Development Impact Fees in order to meet and provide services; A justification study to adjust the County Department of Planning & Building's application fees.
-Action Program 1.11 Amended The Open Space, Rural Residential, and Agricultural Transition zones can be used This program will be removed from the Housing Element.
-Consider Zoning Ordinance amendments to establish a buffer between existing agricultural land Ordinance or to provide a buffer between agricultural 0 uses and new development. (analysis) paper of projects are reviewed, it is determined whether there is an impact, such as considerations noise, pesticide application, etc., to the residential uses by adjacent agricultural or other uses and if a buffer is appropriate.
+A justification study to adjust the County's Development Impact Fees in order to meet and provide services; A justification study to adjust the County Department of Planning &amp; Building's application fees.
+Action Program 1.11 Consider Zoning Ordinance amendments to establish a buffer between existing agricultural land uses and new development.
+Amended Zoning Ordinance or white (analysis) paper of considerations The Open Space, Rural Residential, and Agricultural Transition zones can be used to provide a buffer between agricultural and open space uses.
+As individual projects are reviewed, it is determined whether there is an impact, such as noise, pesticide application, etc., to the residential uses by adjacent agricultural or other uses and if a buffer is appropriate.
 No revision to the Zoning Ordinance was necessary.
-However, the
+However, the This program will be removed from the Housing Element.